Randall and Hopkirk (Deceased): Episodes

 Airdates given here are for London Weekend Television.
 It was the only ITV region to screen all 26 episodes without breaks in transmission.
 Other ITV regions varied airdates and transmission order.

 Filming took place between May 1968 and July 1969.

 Broadcast

-The 26 episodes were broadcast in the UK between 26 September 1969 and 31 July 1971; ATV dropped the show after 20 odd episodes had been transmitted.
-In the United States it was syndicated 1973 under the title My Partner the Ghost.
+The 26 episodes were broadcast in the UK between 26 September 1969 and 31 July 1971; ATV delayed their initial transmission of the last five episodes after 21 episodes had been transmitted.
+In the United States it was syndicated from 1974 to 1983 under the title My Partner the Ghost.
 The series has been shown in 2020 in the UK on the Sony Channel, and again in 2022 on the channel Great!
 TV.
-As of January 2023, all episodes are available on ITV’s free to air on-demand service ITVX.
+As of January 2023, all episodes are available on ITV's free-to-air on-demand service ITVX, and Britbox Britbox.